Of course, we need to set up some unit testing. We will not create tests right now, but we will setup the environment so tests are possible.

 And you will see the result right away.

-note If you use react-native-web, read how to set it up
+note If you use react-native-web, read how to set it uparrow-up-right

 Now, let's take care of the back-end.
 There are many testing libraries to choose from, but create-react-app have decided on jest.
 For consistency, we will use that on the back-end too.
 Move to the back directory.